Smart Money (1986 film): Plot

 The film is a thriller about computer fraud.
 Leon, a computer hacker, and Freak, a programmer, team up with Fast Eddie, a video games expert, to get revenge on Lawrence McNeice ("a hired hand for" several corporations), who framed Leon for a computer fraud he didn't commit.

 Lawrence McNiece is the head of computer security in a large corporation.
 Leon is a computer hacker, imprisoned for a fraud.
 The story implies that McNiece was involved in some way, although it is not made clear exactly why Leon wants revenge on him.
 When Leon was sentenced to prison the shock caused his dad to have a heart attack.
 Leon looks for revenge for his father's death and whatever events transpired to put Leon away in the first place.

 Leon hangs around in an arcade and meets an intimidating bald headed man who bullies him into wagering money.
 The man introduces a beautiful young woman, Edith who goes by the name Fast Eddie.
 Leon wagers his last £5 and plays the Atari arcade game TX-1, a three screen racing game of the era.
 Leon plays as well as he can, but Eddie is extremely good at TX-1 and thrashes him.
 He loses his money.

 Leon returns to the arcade the following night and meets up with Eddie.
 He tells her that she is "the fastest I've ever seen" and recruits her into his gang.
 The intimidating man is stabbed in the arcade for reasons that are not made clear, so Leon and Eddie run away.
 Eddie (real name Edith) introduces Leon to a boy known as Freak.
 Freak is a hacker, and joins the gang.
 Between Leon's hacker knowledge, Freak's hacker skillset and Eddie's incredible typing speed, the gang is complete and Leon introduces them to his plan.
-They are going to steal money from the C.H.A.P.S computer system, the security of which is the responsibility of McNeice.
-Leon explains that every financial transaction performed by C.H.A.P.S results in cash amounts that are rounded down to the nearest whole penny, and he wants Freak to write a program that they can upload to McNeice's computer to put those fractions of pennies into their own bank account.
+They are going to steal money from the CHAPS computer system, the security of which is the responsibility of McNeice.
+Leon explains that every financial transaction performed by CHAPS results in cash amounts that are rounded down to the nearest whole penny, and he wants Freak to write a program that they can upload to McNeice's computer to put those fractions of pennies into their own bank account.
 No one will notice the missing money as the fractions of pennies are usually rounded down, so the financial institutions will not see anything is missing.